yojoots/libbitcoin-system-wiki/Thin-Air-Fallacy.md

 |Bank       |      90oz|      90oz|          |          |
 |Borrower   |          |          |      81oz|      81oz|

 Notice that the this is identical to the final outcome of the naive view. **There is no distinction between these supposedly-competing views on money creation**, invaliding the theory.
-This resolves the [centuries-old debate](https://en.wikipedia.org/wiki/Credit_theory_of_money#Scholarship), apparently begun between [Plato](https://en.wikipedia.org/wiki/Plato) and [Aristotle](https://en.wikipedia.org/wiki/Aristotle), regarding whether money is created through mining or through credit expansion.
+This resolves the [centuries-old debate](https://en.wikipedia.org/wiki/Credit_theory_of_money#Scholarship), apparently begun between [Plato](https://en.wikipedia.org/wiki/Plato) and [Aristotle](https://en.wikipedia.org/wiki/Aristotle), regarding whether money is based on mining or credit.
 The theories are identical, as money and credit are a [duality](https://en.wiktionary.org/wiki/duality).
+Adherents to the two theories are merely [talking past each other](https://en.m.wikipedia.org/wiki/Talking_past_each_other).

 > According to Joseph Schumpeter, the first known advocate of a credit theory of money was Plato.
 Schumpeter describes metallism as the other of "two fundamental theories of money", saying the first known advocate of metallism was Aristotle.